KTH/kopps-public-react-web/README.md

 SERVER_PORT=8080
 ```

-If you want changes that should be used by everyone developing your project, change the default variables in the settings-files.
+If you want changes that should be used by everyone developing your project, change the default variables in the settings-files (see the `/config` folder).

 ### Where do you keep you secrets?